scharris/dagen/docs/README.md

 tables in each specific part of the query.
 Field nullability is also represented in generated types, as derived from database metadata.
-The query results can be directly serialized to the top result type using common libraries, such as Jackson in Java, or via direct cast in Typescript.
+The query results can be directly serialized to the top result type using common libraries, such as Jackson in Java, or via direct cast in TypeScript.

 ## Find errors in data access code at build time